 Department of Psychology

-Completion of studies: a minimum of 180 ECTS credits and passing of all exams
+Completion of studies: a minimum of 120 ECTS credits, passing of all exams and thesis defence presentation.

-The programme of undergraduate university study in Psychology is available at this link.
+The programme of graduate studies in Psychology is available at this link.

 What are you going to learn?